jlder/SLM-recorder/docs/01_recorder_requirements.md

 #### OP-CAL-006 — Calibration fault recovery

-If calibration fails plausibility checks, the recorder shall not overwrite the previous valid calibration.
+If calibration fails plausibility checks, the recorder shall retain the stored valid calibration.
 The operator shall be able to retry calibration before rejecting the recorder.

 Status: